Kursein-dev/kursein-bot/replit.md

 - User is considering removing casino features and seeking community input for new direction.

 ## System Architecture
 The bot is built using Python 3.11 and the discord.py 2.6.4 library, supporting both traditional prefix and native Discord slash commands (all commands use `@bot.hybrid_command`).
-All configurations and user data are stored persistently using JSON files.
-The bot includes background tasks for bump reminders, claim reminders, daily shop rotation (checks at 2pm PST using pytz timezone handling), and stream checking every 5 minutes.
+All configurations and user data are stored persistently in PostgreSQL database (JSONB columns for flexible data storage), with JSON files as automatic backups.
+The bot includes background tasks for bump reminders, claim reminders, daily shop rotation (checks at 2pm PST using pytz timezone handling), and stream checking every 2 minutes.

 **UI/UX Decisions:**
 - Clear, organized, and categorized help interfaces with pagination.